nus-cs2103-AY1718S1/addressbook-level4/collated/main/arnollim.md

             + "Example: " + COMMAND_WORD + " filename\n"
             + "file can then be found in the in doc/books folder as filename.txt";

-    public static final String MESSAGE_SUCCESS = "Addressbook has been saved! "
+    public static final String MESSAGE_SUCCESS = "Address Book has been saved!\n"
-            + "Find your addressbook in the .txt file named by you in the doc/books folder.";
+            + "Find your Address Book in the %1$s.txt file you created in the doc/books folder.";

     private final String fileName;